"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 Please note that I wrote “less likely” to attack female commanders, and not “completely unlikely.”

-In the MAKAM cycle before my son’s, one MAKAMnik snapped and chased his female commander around the base with a loaded and cocked machine gun, screaming orders at her.
+For example, in one MAKAM program, a MAKAMnik snapped and chased his female commander around the base with a loaded and cocked machine gun, screaming orders at her.

 Fortunately, the psychotic episode ended with nobody getting hurt.
 But still.